 1. Start Low, Go Slow

 Especially for your first time with concentrates, start with a smaller dab (no bigger than the head of a pin) in order to assess your tolerance.
-Dabs can contain anywhere between 70-90% THC depending on the strain and extraction method, while cannabis flowers, or buds, range from 10-35% THC (also depending on strain and how the plant was grown).
+Dabs can contain anywhere between 40-80% THC depending on the strain and extraction method, while cannabis flowers, or buds, range from 10-35% THC (also depending on strain and how the plant was grown).
 Being too high can be uncomfortable.
-Typical negative side effects of dabbing are paranoia and an increased heart rate.
-There isn’t a “standard” dose for dabbing due to various levels of THC found in different strains before and after extraction, but remember, dabs are concentrated cannabis, so less is always more.
+Typical negative side effects of dabbing are paranoia, spins, and increased heart rate.
+There isn’t a “standard” dose for dabbing due to various levels of THC found in different strains before and after extraction, but remember that dabs are concentrated cannabis, so less is always more.

 2. Heat, Wait, Dab

-A low-temperature dab lets you enjoy it more as it preserves the terpenes and taste, and creates a smoother hit that doesn’t burn your lungs.
+A low-temperature dab (AKA “low temping”) lets you enjoy the experience more, as it preserves the terpenes and taste and creates a smoother hit that doesn’t burn your lungs.
 If you’re using an e-nail, make sure it’s set between 550-700 degrees, as oils present in the extract release potentially cancer-causing chemicals when heated to temperatures above 750 degrees.
 When heated above 932 degrees, the dabs released benzene, a known carcinogen.

-And if you happen to have a “heat gun” laying around, feel free to use that for extra precision, but it’s not strictly necessary.
+If you happen to have a heat gun laying around, feel free to use that for extra precision, but it’s not strictly necessary.

 3. Caution, Hot Tools!

 Let’s be real — we all know someone that has accidentally burned themselves while dabbing.